device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/kubernetes-autodiscovery.md

 ## Kubernetes Discovery Items

-The following table outlines the components of a Kubernetes environment and the type of information discovered for them in Device42.
+The following table outlines the components of a Kubernetes environment, the types of information discovered for each component, and where they can be found in Device42.

 | **Cloud Service/Object Name** | **Where to locate in Device42**                                 | **Information Generated**                                             |
 | ----------------------------- | --------------------------------------------------------- | --------------------------------------------------------------------- |